hackalog/hackalog.github.io/_posts/2021-06-02-api-changes.md

 categories: [python, reproducibility, easydata]
 excerpt: A quick guide to the changes in Easydata 2
 ---
-As mentioned in the [last post], the upcoming Easydata 2.0 release is all about API and UX lessons we learned in the last year of uysing, and developing the Easydata framework.
+As mentioned in the [last post], the upcoming Easydata 2.0 release is all about API and UX lessons we learned in the last year of using, and developing the Easydata framework.

-[last post]: /git-friendly-catalog
+[last post]: /git-friendly-catalog/

 Since there are probably a few existing Easydata users out there, here's a quick guide to migrating to the new API.

 ## On-disk Catalog Format
 We completely changed the on-disk [catalog format].
 But you knew that, because we wrote a whole blog post about it :)

 [catalog format]: /git-friendly-catalog

 ### Loading a Catalog